lwr20/JoyStickDriver/README.md

 # JoyStickDriver
-Python JoyStick Driver without PyGame
+Python JoyStick Driver without PyGame and using /dev/input/js0 as input.